 MassHire Franklin Hampshire Career Center is pleased to provide access to eligible job seekers to a variety of programs that will help you with your job search.
 Read on below to learn more about programs that will help you find funding for education and training opportunities.
-If you have any question or need assistance, please call one of our centers to make an appointment.
+If you have any question or need assistance, please call the Greenfield Career Center make an appointment.

 The federally funded Workforce Innovation and Opportunity Act (WIOA) programs offer individualized career services to eligible job seekers who are Dislocated Workers or Low-Income Adults.
 A Career Counselor assist job seekers to assess skills, create a career plan, search for jobs, explore education and training options and can assist in paying for training when available and appropriate.
 Training could include occupational or skills training including on the job training.